-The fact that it touches your breast, where your baby’s mouth will be, and stores her milk, which will be ingested by her, means that your breast pump needs just as much attention as your baby’s pacifiers and bottles.
+The fact that it touches your breast, which is where your baby’s mouth will be, means that your breast pump needs just as much sterilization as your baby’s pacifiers and bottles.

 Cleaning the pump parts (bottles, tubes, flanges, etc.) is the best way to prevent bacterial growth and milk contamination, but you may not be aware that the way the pump operates – open or closed system – can also make a difference with how clean it stays.

 Opened Vs Closed System